yoelmatveyev/Fireworld/Other_rules.md

 # Morse

+## Invented by Yoel Matveyev in September 2020

 ***1. 2 cells of 2 different colors give births to a cell of the third color.***

 ***2. 1 cell of one color and 2 cells of another color give birth to a cell of the first (minority) color.***